sdementen/oasapi/README.rst

  - validate an OAS 2.0 document
  - prune an OAS 2.0 document of its unused elements
+ - filter endpoints of an OAS 2.0 document to generate a subset of the API
  - [todo] control backward compatibility between two OAS 2.0 documents
  - [todo] rewrite the basePath and paths of an OAS 2.0 document
- - [todo] filter endpoints of an OAS 2.0 document to generate a subset of the API
  - [todo] add/remove securityDefinitions on an OAS 2.0 document

 Free software license: BSD 3-Clause License